dhelms1/HugoPortfolio/content/post/2021-06-08-tvgoldenage/index.md

 ![](img/header.jpg)

 # Introduction
 Welcome!
-This is the first of many posts for the #tidytuesday data exploration project in which I explore a small data set with no goal of creating a model but strictly to become more familiar with R and packages such as *dplyr, tidyverse,* & *ggplot*.
+This is the first of many posts for the **#tidytuesday** data exploration project in which I explore a smaller data set with no goal of creating a model but strictly to become more familiar with R and packages such as *dplyr, tidyverse,* & *ggplot*.
 In this week, we'll explore the IMDb data set that recorded information such as seasons, date, average rating, and shares for TV dramas from 1990 to 2018.
 The data originated from the [Tidy Tuesday GitHub](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-01-08) repository.

 # Initial Exploration